ShawSpring/vite-plugin-react-pages/packages/theme-doc/README.md

 3. compitable with official theme `vite-pages-theme-doc@5.0.0`

-My component library have 30+ themes, so I need the menu act as a theme selector.
+My component library have 30+ themes, so I can make the top Nav menu act as a theme selector.
 ![alt text](image.png)